Bidant/alx-higher_level_programming/0x03-python-data_structures/README.md

 0x03-python-data_structures
 This directory contains Data Structures in python programming language

-All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) Tasks

 0. Print a list of integers
    Write a function that prints all integers of a list.
 1. Secure access to an element in a list